Social Studies Lessons

 The following are lessons from the museum social studies kits that do not require the artifacts and replicas within the kit.
 All lessons meet the 2020 Colorado State Academic Standards.
 For more information regarding kits, visit this page.

-The Ancients: Teacher Background Information This is a reference guide for teachers that describes the cultures discussed in the kit.
+This is a reference guide for teachers that describes the cultures discussed in the kit.

 Lesson 3: Projectile Points, requires materials found in the kit